Park Synagogue: Cleveland Heights site

 However, in the late 1960s land was donated in Pepper Pike for a new educational facility, under the concept that members who had lived far out would be appeased with the school and perhaps day camp location enabling overall membership to remain strong such that the Cleveland Heights architectural masterpiece could be maintained indefinitely.
 At about the same time a large addition, with a bridge over the ravine, was built in Cleveland Heights adding a second auditorium, banquet hall, and smaller rooms - designed by local architects.
 Then in 1986, a plan was devised for Park to merge with the otherwise folding Temple B'rith Emeth, across Brainard Circle from the vacant land Park had already acquired.
 This facility, the first Park Synagogue East which after a while starting housing some daily adult activities, went for about 20 years.
 However, it was decided still another facility was warranted, and in 2005 Park Synagogue completed the new Park East facility, on the property across Brainard Circle that had been donated in the 1960s.
 The architect was Centerbrook Architects & Planners, and the first Park East was taken over by Ratner Montessori.

+Following the congregation vacating the Cleveland Heights site, there were moves in 2022 to register the site on the National Register of Historic Places, as well as a UNESCO World Heritage Site.
+The site was listed on the National Register in 2024.

-Modern Park Synagogue
+Modern times

 1990-2000

 Rabbi Skoff joined Park Synagogue in 1990, and was subsequently elected Senior Rabbi.
 He in 1996 was granted life tenure by the congregation.
 He created interactive services, empowered congregants, and made Judaism accessible to young and old.
 He emphasized inclusivity, and personalized Judaism to his congregants.
 Rabbi Skoff refashioned Friday evening worship into a music-filled, fast-paced participatory service, and introduced questions and answers into Saturday morning worship, along with topical dialogues and congregational shared learning.
 He introduced and encouraged different programming for congregants who come from Conservative, but also Reform and Orthodox backgrounds.

 Rabbi Skoff increased membership and nearly doubled the school population.
 Adult Education programming and outreach were emphasized.
 New affiliate groups for every age group were created.
 In 1993-96, Park's Endowment Fund was established, providing support for synagogue programs.